LamNguyenDEV/TripAdv/README.md

     Completed on May 12 2022

 ##  Note
-    For developer who wish not to deployment the project on Heroku.
+    For developer who wish not to deploy the project on Heroku.
 They can run the project by foloowing theese steps below:

     install npm node JS